DavidTongxx/P2_Recom_Sys_MovieLens/Exploration/David/David_Schedule.md

 [1]create affinity matrix based on the demographic information of users [ say ---> first 500 users]

+This week and next week -> combine age,occupation,gender,....,

+We also need to use those user's rating scores to test our affinity matrix.
+However, no rating information should be include in building this affinity matrix.
+This part is littlbe bit tricky but this matrix is crucial in the future.

 [2]combine user's rating information prediction movie for "active" user.
+[Application of CHTC]

 Xingxing March 15th